 Although inkjet printer cartridges are much more affordable than laser toner cartridges, inkjets typically use more of them.
 As a result, inkjet printers can quickly become uneconomical for high-volume printing.
 The water-based ink is also prone to fading and smudging until it completely dries.
 Documents printed by an inkjet printer also lack the overall sharpness and clarity of a laser printer.

-The choice between a laser printer and inkjet printer can be a difficult one for any business.
+The choice between a laser printer and an inkjet printer can be a difficult one for any business.
 If you’re in Los Angeles and looking to purchase a new printer for your office, contact Monster Technology today to see which printing technology works best for you.